mobialia/jmini3d/readme.md

 HTML5 demo: http://www.mobialia.com/jmini3d-demo-gwt/

-Also includes an input abstraction library (with key & pointer events) for Android and GWT.
+It also includes an input abstraction library (with key & pointer events) for Android and GWT.

 JMini3D is used in 3D Mobialia games (http://www.mobialia.com) with Android and HTML5 versions like:
 * Mobialia Chess: http://chess.mobialia.com http://www.mobialia.com/apps/chess